Hazardous Chemical Storage

 Toxic materials should be stored safely and away from potential food sources.
 Toxic materials should be restricted to authorized personnel and kept in secured areas.
 Highly acute toxins should be locked away in secure areas.
 If possible, an alternative substance should be used to reduce the risk of exposure.

 Reactive chemicals often have unique hazards associated with them.
 Some of these substances must be stored in refrigerators near or even below, freezing temperatures.
 Others may need to be kept in desiccators or in sealed containers to avoid contact with air or water.
 Some reactive chemicals will need to be stored in separate containers or shelves to avoid the chance of being accidentally mixed with other chemicals.
-Check the MSDS for each substance to determine the best way to store these chemicals.
+Check the SDS for each substance to determine the best way to store these chemicals.

 Radioactive materials require special measures and normally special licensing for use.
 Please refer to Radioactive Materials License Requirements for more information.